Topological interaction of neutrino with photon in the magnetic field -- Electroweak Hall effect: Anomalous neutrino-photon interaction

-where $m_{\gamma}$ is the effective mass of the photon in the matter.
+where $m_{\nu_i}$ and $m_{\gamma}$ are the neutrino masses and effective mass of a photon in matter.
 The Lorentz invariant bi-linear forms of the momenta are of order $m_{\nu}^2$ and $m_{\gamma}^2$ regardless of their energies.
-Even for the energy $E_{\nu_i}=1$ MeV, the square of the neutrino mass squared are $\text{meV}^2$, which is $10^{-18}$ times smaller.
-Accordingly, higher power terms of possessing Lorentz invariance are neglected. $ S_\text{CS} $ is most relevant in high energy region also.
+Even for the energy $E_{\nu_i}=1$ MeV, the square of the neutrino masses are $\text{meV}^2$, which is $10^{-18}$ times smaller than the square of the neutrino energy, $E_{\nu_i}^2$.
+Accordingly, four-dimensional Lorentz invariant terms are negligible.
+As neutrinos have small masses, these terms are suppressed even in high energy-region.

-The transitions of a massive neutrino to another neutrino and a photon is derived from the $S_{\nu, \gamma}$.
+In contrast, the variables of Eq.$(\ref{m_variable})$ are not proportional to neutrino masses and the transition probability of a massive neutrino to a neutrino and photon that is derived from $S_{\nu \gamma}$ are not constrained by masses.